GRamya001/FarmAI/README.md

 Agriculture is one of important sector in many countries.
 Major challenge in agriculture is to increase the production in the farm and deliver it to the end customers with best possible price and good quality.
-After doing some research on the internet, I came to know these are three major problems faced by farmers these days.
+After doing some research on the internet, we came to know these are three major problems faced by farmers these days.

   1. Low crop yield – because most of unaware of the fact